nanoy42/dinomail/docs/source/linking.rst

     password = secret
     hosts = 127.0.0.1
     dbname = dinomail
-    query = SELECT 1 FROM dinomail_virtualuser WHERE email='%s'
+    query = SELECT 1 FROM core_virtualuser WHERE email='%s'

 and